A universal bound on the blow-up rate for the focusing mass-critical nonlinear Schr\"odinger equation: Decomposition of a radial solution to (NLS)

 \section{Decomposition of a radial solution to \texorpdfstring{\eqref{eq:NLS}}{(NLS)}}

-In this section, we provide a decomposition of a solution to \eqref{eq:NLS}.
-In Section \ref{subsec:nonexistence of AP}, the regularity of an almost periodic solution modulo symmetry was crucial.
-Since a general solution to \eqref{eq:NLS} does not attain such regularity, we will construct a perturbed solution of improved regularity in Section \ref{sec:main}.
-As a preparation for that, we decompose a solution $u$ into a non-radiative part $\mathring u$ and a radiative part $\tilde u$.
+In this section, we provide a decomposition of a solution $u$ to \eqref{eq:NLS}.
+In Section~\ref{sec:main}, we will quantify the radiation from mass concentration in a self-similar region, which is a key observation toward Theorem~\ref{thm:loglog}.
+To make this precise, we design a decomposition of $u$ into a non-radiative part $\mathring u$ and a radiative part $\tilde u$.